sudhanshu-raj/personal_ai_notes_agent/README.md

-# 📒 Personal Note AI Agent
+# 📒 Personal Notes AI Agent

 ## 🚀 Introduction
 **Personal Note AI Agent** is an AI-powered assistant that remembers all your notes, so you don't have to.
 Instead of manually searching through files or trying to recall where you saved your notes, just **ask about a topic**, and the AI will retrieve the relevant notes for you instantly.